-Pass (+) Indicates that the student has demonstrated to the satisfaction of the department or teaching group responsible for the course that he or she has mastered the material taught in

-Indicates that the student has not demonstrated to the satisfaction of the department or teaching group responsible for the course that he or she has mastered the material taught in the course.
-Incomplete (I)

-Indicates that extenuating medical or personal circumstances have prevented the student from completing the course requirements.
-This grade shall be given when requested by the student with the prior approval of an Advising Dean in the School of Medicine.
+- Pass (+) Indicates that the student has demonstrated to the satisfaction of the department or teaching group responsible for the course that the student has mastered the material taught in the course. - Fail (-) Indicates that the student has not demonstrated to the satisfaction of the department or teaching group responsible for the course that the student has mastered the material taught in the course. - Incomplete (I) Indicates that extenuating medical or personal circumstances have prevented the student from completing the course requirements.
+This grade is given when requested by the student with the prior approval of an Advising Dean in the School of Medicine. - Continuing (N) Indicates that the course has not concluded and the student is continuing the course. - Exempt (Ex) Indicates a course that is exempted by examination.

-Continuing (N)

-Indicates that the course has not concluded and the student is continuing the course.

-Exempt

-Indicates a course that is exempted by examination.
 No units are awarded.

-In general, a 'Fail' grade can be cleared by repeating and passing the particular course or by other arrangement prescribed by the depart-ment or teaching group.
-An 'Incomplete' grade can be made up in a manner specified by the department or teaching group within a reason-able time; if the deficiency is not made up within the specified time, the 'Incomplete' grade becomes a 'Fail' grade.
+In general, a 'Fail' grade can be cleared by repeating and passing the particular course or by other arrangement prescribed by the department or teaching group.
+An 'Incomplete' grade can be made up in a manner specified by the department or teaching group within a reasonable time; if the deficiency is not made up within the specified time, the 'Incomplete' grade becomes a 'Fail' grade.
 The opportunity to clear a 'Fail' grade or an 'Incomplete' grade cannot be extended to individuals who are not registered or eligible to register as students in the M.D. program.
-For more specific information, see http://med.stanford.edu/md/curriculum/assessment-grading.
+For more specific information, see http://med.stanford.edu/md/curriculum/assessment-grading.html.